bruxy70/Venetian-Blinds-Control/README.md

 # Venetian-Blinds-Control

 Control Shutters or Venetian blinds via buttons and MQTT.
 Use 2 relays (up and down) and 2 binary inputs to independently control position and tilt.
 The blinds tilt down when going down and tilt up going up.
 Using timers to calculate the position/tilt independently without the need for end stops.
 For shutters recognize "vent position", when shutters are closed but leave open slits.
-Designed to work with Sonoff 4ch or Sonoff 4ch Pro to control two units, or Sonocch Dual for a single unit.
+Designed to work with Sonoff 4ch or Sonoff 4ch Pro to control two units, or Sonoff Dual for a single unit.
 (Will work with any ESP 8266 board).

+I have been using this for over a year and it works reliably.

 ## Getting Started